 Got a ton of beets and don’t know what to do with them?

-Beets are great with a salad, both cooked and raw, but you can also make beet chips for a healthy and fun-coloured crunchy snack.
-You could also add beets to your smoothie, but grate them first unless you have a high-quality blender.
+They are great with a salad, both cooked and raw, but you can also make beet chips for a healthy and fun-coloured crunchy snack.
+You could also add beet to your smoothie, but grate them first unless you have a high-quality blender.

 Cooked beets are a classic alongside some savoury dinner dishes; add a bit of extra flavour to them by squeezing some fresh lemon juice on top and a sprinkle of kosher or sea salt.
 Traditional borscht is a common use for beets, especially in European cultures, but have you tried Summer Borscht?
 It’s a cold soup that uses borscht ingredients in a fresh way that’s great for hot days.

-According to the Canadian Nutrient File, 100 g of raw beets (about 1 medium sized beet) provide the following amounts of your daily-recommended intake of vitamins and minerals:
+According to the Canadian Nutrient File, 100 g of raw beets (about 1 medium size beet) provide the following amounts of your daily-recommended intake of vitamins and minerals:

 - 50% of folate,